elpbatista/falkland-bycatch-riskscape/README.md

 species observations, fishing effort, environmental data, and spatial reference layers.

+New readers should start with the user-friendly workflow notebooks in [`notebooks/`](notebooks/).
+They explain the case study, data sources, feature engineering, model decisions, prediction products, operational outputs, and quality checks with figures and short code snippets.

 The repository is organized as a Python package plus executable workflow scripts.
 The Falkland Islands case study is the worked example, but the project is being prepared as a template that can be adapted to other regions, species,